David-C-Garcia/david-c-garcia.github.io/_pages/research.md

   <div class="text-block">
     <p style="text-align: justify; font-size: 1.1em; line-height: 1.6; margin: 0;">
-    <b>My lab will focus on developing new strategies that expand our traditional models of biomanufacturing sensors, materials, and molecules by taking a data-driven and multiplexed approach to elucidate the fundamental principles of scalable cell-free synthetic biology.</b>
+    <b>Our lab focuses on developing new strategies that expand our traditional models of biomanufacturing sensors, materials, and molecules by taking a data-driven and multiplexed approach to elucidate the fundamental principles of scalable cell-free synthetic biology.</b>
     </p>
   </div>